borvelt/redux-peach/ReadMe.md

 It's good solution that handle this action in reducer of other components but we know that use redux without `redux-actions` is messy and we have first problem that I mentioned above.
 If we use `redux-actions` we can't handle one action with two or more function and we have to make separate actions and this will make application scaffold weak.

-`redux-peach` have both of this we can handle actions with two or more functions to run, with same action name and clean scaffold in addition you can use redux middlewares every where you want and very simple.
+`redux-peach` have both of this we can handle actions with two or more functions to run, with same action name and clean scaffold in addition you can use redux middlewares every where you want and it's very simple.
 ## Concepts

 ### Enhancers
 This containe middlewares and enhancers for your store, if you want to add some action logger or redux dev tools or etc, you should add as argument to `store.configure` method.`

+### State
+We have State type, this will strongly handle states and make states immutable.Ease of use immutable states.

+### rootState
+rootState will added when you want to configure your store, simplay you will write javascript object but it will change to State instance.

 ### CreateStore
-Return function that accepts some arguments like rooState, middlewares and enhancers and return redux store object
+Return function that accepts some arguments like rootState, middlewares and enhancers and return redux store object

 ### Store
 This class where you should make and instance for your application and then configure it with your rootState, middlewares and enhancers.